roblatour/SolarWeatherStationII/README.md

   (uses an internal pullup resistor (so a resistor external to the ESP32-C6 dev kit isn't required)

 Note: at the time of release there is a known issue that a WiFi 6 does not always stay connected while in light sleep, especially for light sleep periods over three minutes
-      this issue seems to be more pronounced the longer the program is in light sleep, and it has been raised here: the code includes two optional work-arounds.
+      this issue seems to be more pronounced the longer the program is in light sleep, and it has been raised here: https://github.com/espressif/esp-idf/issues/11550 the code offers two optional work-arounds for the above issue
       For more information, please see the 'Power Consumption' section below

 # Reporting to